ddups/frontline-coding-demo/README.md

 I hope this document serves useful while evaluating my application.
 I have included everything needed to run and use the application and associated tests.

+You can find the original challenge requirements in the PDF "FrontlineCodeChallenge_2017" at the top level.

 ---
 # Requirements and Assumptions
 ## Requirements